peteroupc/peteroupc.github.io/randomfunc.md

     METHOD CFTP(chain)
        states=[]
-       # Start multiple chains at different states.
+       // Start multiple chains at different states.
 NOTE:
-       # If the states are ordered with respect to each
+       // If the chain is monotonic (meaning the states
+       // are ordered and, whenever state A is less
+       // than state B, A's next state is never higher than
-       # other, then just two chains can be created instead,
+       // B's next state), then just two chains can be
+       // created instead, starting
-       # starting at the first and last state, respectively.
+       // at the first and last state, respectively. numstates=StateCount(chain)
-       numstates=StateCount(chain)
        for i in 0...numstates: AddItem(states, i)
        done=false
        while not done
-          # Update each chain with the same randomness
+          // Update each chain with the same randomness r=RANDOM()
-          r=RANDOM()
           for i in 0...numstates: states[i]=UPDATE(chain, states[i], r)
-          # Stop when all states are the same
+          // Stop when all states are the same fs=states[0]
-          fs=states[0]
           done=true
           for i in 1...numstates: done=done and states[i]==fs
        end
-       return states[0] # Return the steady state
+       return states[0] // Return the steady state
     END METHOD

+meaning the states are ordered and, for any two different states A and B, if A is less than B, A's highest state transition is less than or equal to B's lowest state transition.

 <a id=A_Note_on_Sorting_Random_Numbers></a>
 ### A Note on Sorting Random Numbers